-We are embracing a monumental time in the history of RED Church.
-As we begin imploring God to give us a building of our own, we want to tune our ears to hear His voice.
-So, we are calling for a corporate fast.
+As we begin this new year we want to hear God's voice, so we are calling for a corporate fast.
 You may have some questions about fasting before we get started.
 Below are some basic questions you may have and some basic answers.
 There are also some suggested resources you may use if you would like to read further.
 We hope this will help you as you consider joining us as we seek God through prayer and fasting.

 What is fasting?

 Fasting is a spiritual discipline in which one voluntarily goes without food or some other regularly enjoyed gift from God for a prescribed period of time in an effort to draw closer to God.